tylerporter30/TriviaApp/README.md

 List of features ready and TODOs for future development
 * Allow user to pick their answer choice for each question
 * Change answer selection color based on correctness
-* Generate progress bar once user has started answering questions.
+* Generate progress bar once user has started answering questions

 To-do list:
 * Create a welcome page to prompt user to begin the game